mehrvarz/webcall-android/README.md

 ## 3rd party

-- github.com/TooTallNate/Java-WebSocket
+- github.com/TooTallNate/Java-WebSocket, licensed under an MIT license
-- icons made by Icomoon and/or Dave Gandy from Flaticon, licensed by Creative Commons BY 3.0
+- some icons made by Icomoon from Flaticon, licensed by Creative Commons BY 3.0